nfisher/daywalker/README.md

 # daywalker

-Download transitive dependencies for maven co-ordinate into the current folder.
-Good for downloading dependencies when using build tools like "buck":https://buckbuild.com/.
+Brings those transitive dependencies for maven co-ordinate into the light.
+No need to hide in the dark!
+My current use case is for downloading dependencies when using build tools like "buck":https://buckbuild.com/.

 ## Maven Coordinates